Ash-throated Flycatcher

 Ash-throated Flycatcher, Myiarchus cinerascens.
 Photographs taken within the Organ Pipe Cactus National Monument in Southern Arizona, March 2018.
 Photographs courtesy of Dr. Tom Bartol, Carlsbad, California.

-From a conservation perspective, the Ash-throated Flycatcher is categorized by the IUCN as Least Concern with stable, widely distributed populations.
+From a conservation perspective the Ash-throated Flycatcher is currently considered to be of Least Concern with stable, widely distributed populations.
+This species benefits from a broad range of habitats and its adaptability to human-altered landscapes.